 Arrival at Yudanaka Onsen Hotel

-HOTEL & RESORT Kiyomizu Bozanso
+HOTEL & RESORT Kiyomizu Bozanso *Currently closed as of Nov 2024

 We have arrived at today's inn, "HOTEL & RESORT Kiyomizu Bozanso."
 The hotel is very cyclist-friendly, with laundry facilities as well as maintenance tools.